scientist-softserv/iiif_print/README.md

 * OCR keyword match highlighting
 * viewer with page navigation and deep zooming

-A complete list of features can be found [here](https://github.com/samvera-labs/newspaper_works/wiki/Features-List).
+A complete list of features can be found [here](https://github.com/samvera-labs/iiif_print/wiki/Features-List).

 ## Documentation
-A set of helpful documents to help you learn more and deploy NewspaperWorks can be found on the [Project Wiki](https://github.com/samvera-labs/newspaper_works/wiki), including a PCDM model diagram, metadata schema, batch ingest instructions, and more details on installing, developing, and testing the code.
+A set of helpful documents to help you learn more and deploy IiifPrint can be found on the [Project Wiki](https://github.com/samvera-labs/iiif_print/wiki), including a PCDM model diagram, metadata schema, batch ingest instructions, and more details on installing, developing, and testing the code.

 ## Requirements